Mya Nan Nwe: Shrine

 The shrine attracts 700 worshippers per day, and between 1,000 and 3,000 worshippers on weekends, including many Thai devotees.
-She gained popularity in Thailand through a Thai television program featured her biography.
+She gained popularity in Thailand through a Thai television program that featured her biography.

-The oppressive dictator Than Shwe had ordered her statue to be handcuffed every night during his rule.
-It is said that she appeared in the dictator's dream asking him to stop oppressing the citizens of Myanmar.
+The military dictator Than Shwe had ordered her statue to be handcuffed every night during his rule.
+It is said that she appeared in the dictator's dream, asking him to stop oppressing the citizens of Myanmar.
 The dictator was notably highly superstitious and saw this as a bad omen, hence ordering her statue in the shrine to be handcuffed at night.